bonang8/blog_1/README.md

        // do something...

      }
-    Similar to C++ or Java, Haskell will execute the code within the block if and only if 'a' and 'b' are true.
+    Similar to C++ and Java, Haskell will execute the code within the block if and only if 'a' and 'b' are true.
-    So if 'a' and 'b' are true, "do something".
+    In short, if 'a' and 'b' are true, "do something."
 However, if 'a' is false, we immediately know that the condition is not true.
-There is no need to evaluate/execute "do something".
+There is no need to evaluate/execute "do something."
+Better yet, we don't need to evaluate 'b'- saving us time.
+Laziness pays off (in this sense).

    Useful Tips in Haskell
    ____________________________________________